tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/_index.md

 ![WebCheckout integration](/assets/paso4-en.jpeg)

 5. In parallel, PayU notifies the status of the transaction to the confirmation page via `HTTP POST`.
-Furthermore, PayU notifies to you and your customer the result of the transaction via email.
+Furthermore, PayU notifies to you and your customer the result of the transaction via e-mail.

 ![WebCheckout integration](/assets/paso5-en.jpeg)